 Some years ago, the same bridge collapsed due to the heavy weight of devotees and onlookers watching the fluvial procession.
 Now it’s beginning to sway a little.
 I’m afraid it won’t hold out much longer unless someone tells those people to stop adding their weight to it.
 The bridge is now swaying…”

 The tragedy claimed the lives of 138 devotees and onlookers, and injured over a hundred others.
 Most of the deaths were caused by drowning or electrocution when live wires hit the river.
 The bridge collapse made headlines nationwide, but was overshadowed five days later by the imposition of Martial Law by then-President Ferdinand Marcos.

-As we remember today the said tragedy, we pray for the eternal repose of the souls of the victims.
+As we remember the 50th anniversary of the said tragedy, we pray for the eternal repose of the souls of the victims.
 Through the intercession of our Blessed Mother, Our Lady of Peñafrancia, and through the Mercy of the Holy Face of her Son, the Divino Rostro, may their souls rest in peace.
 Amen.

 (Bicol Mail first published this article on September 18, 2020)